Amirudin Shari: Youth chief aspirant

 Due to his active involvement in People's Justice Party Youth's Wing since 2004, he had been chosen as the Vice Chief of the division.
-On 4 January 2014, Amirudin announced his candidacy for the Keadilan Youth Chief's post with a team up alongside Afif Bahardin in AMK Baru line ups for the upcoming party polls before losing to Nik Nazmi Nik Ahmad on the most excruciating campaign to date.
+On 4 January 2014, Amirudin announced his candidacy for the Keadilan Youth Chief's post with a team up alongside Afif Bahardin in AMK Baru line ups for the upcoming party polls before losing to Nik Nazmi Nik Ahmad.

-In the three-way competition, AMK Baru faction led by Amirudin obviously dominated the party polls with landslide victories in popular states for Keadilan such as Selangor and Sabah while receiving good number of polls in Penang, Kedah, Kelantan, and Perak.
-However, final results showed that Nik Nazmi won the post for Chief of Keadilan's Youth Wing in a black history after several branches objected into recounting the ballots resulting in Amirudin's victory into losses by previously won ballot boxes.
+In the three-way competition, AMK Baru faction led by Amirudin won significant majorities in party polls in popular states for Keadilan such as Selangor and Sabah while receiving good number of polls in Penang, Kedah, Kelantan, and Perak.
+However, final results showed that Nik Nazmi won the post for Chief of Keadilan's Youth Wing after several branches objected to recounting the ballots.

 For the record, the Deputy Chief AMK post, 3 Vice Chiefs AMK, and 16 out of 20 Central AMK Committee Members are won by representatives from AMK Baru.